GTPB/3DAROC21/pages/instructors.md

 ---

 ## Marco di Stefano
-**Affiliation:** Centro Nacional de Análisis Genómico (CNAG) and Center for Genomic Regulation (CRG), Barcelona, ES [ORCID ID](https://orcid.org/0000-0001-6195-4754)
+**Affiliation:** Institute of Human Genetics (IGH), Centre National de la Recherche Scientifique (CNRS), University of Montpellier, Montpellier, FR.
+[ORCID ID](https://orcid.org/0000-0001-6195-4754)

 <img src="./images/instructors/Marco_di_Stefano.jpg" height="220px" width="170px" align="left" style="margin-right: 3%; margin-bottom: 0.3em;">

-**Marco di Stefano** obtained his Ph.D. in Biophysics in 2014 (Scuola Internazionale Superiore di Studi Avanzati: Trieste, Friuli-Venezia Giulia, IT) working on Physics-based structural models of chromosomes to study the relationship between gene co-expression and gene co-localization.
+**Marco di Stefano** obtained his PhD in Biophysics in 2014 from the Scuola Internazionale Superiore di Studi Avanzati (SISSA) working on Physics-based structural models of chromosomes to study the relationship between gene co-expression, gene co-localization, and chromosome entanglement.

-He moved as a post-doctoral researcher to the structural genomics group of Marc Marti-Renom at CNAG-CRG (Barcelona).
-His main research interest is in integrating chromosome conformation capture data, epigenomics, and polymer Physics to study constitutive mechanisms of chromosome folding.
+He moved as a post-doctoral researcher to the structural genomics group of Marc Marti-Renom at CNAG-CRG (Barcelona, ES).
+His main research interest was the integration of chromosome conformation capture data, epigenomics, and polymer Physics to study constitutive mechanisms of chromosome folding.

+In October 2020 he moved to the Institute of Human Genetics (Montpellier, FR) as a senior post-doc in the Chromatin and Cell Biology group led by Giacomo Cavalli.
+He is extending his studies on the relationship between epigenetics, gene expression, and genome structural organization and dynamics.
 He has been involved in GTPB as an instructor for 3DAROC16 - 3C-based data analysis and 3D reconstruction of chromatin folding.

 <br/>